alexis/my-youtube-inventory/README.md

 # My YouTube Inventory

-This Node.js project fetches and processes videos from your YouTube playlists and saves the data into a CSV file.
+This is a small Node.js project that allows you to fetch data about the videos in your YouTube playlists and export the information to a CSV file.

-## Prerequisites

-1. Node.js (v22+ recommended)
-2. A Google Cloud Project with YouTube Data API enabled
-3. OAuth 2.0 credentials for the project
+I created this project to have a reliable way to look through the videos I've added to my YouTube playlists.
+The setup process involves configuring a Google Cloud Project, enabling the YouTube Data API, and setting up OAuth 2.0 credentials.
+Kind of complicated, as Google APIs aren't particularly optimized for personal use cases, but hey, at least it works ¯\_(ツ)_/¯.

 ## Installation